 The File Cabinet Dilemma

 After we constructed my office, I bought this file cube for blogging papers.
-It sat at one end of counter space.
-In order to get more work space, I needed to remove the file cube which meant moving the blog files to the file cabinet.
+It sat at one end of the counter space.
+In order to get more workspace, I needed to remove the file cube which meant moving the blog files to the file cabinet.
 And that meant reorganizing the cooking class files.

 Not to mention that stuff was piling up on top of the file cabinet.

 How to Reorganize Your Filing System

 I literally went through every file folder, throwing out duplicate recipes and all the receipts.
 When I say it took parts of 5 days cleaning out and rearranging file folders, I am not kidding.